BadgerRob/Staging/Coolship_firle_microflora_workshop.md

 ## Fixing broken fastq files with Seqkit sana (optional)

-Sometimes errors can occour when preparing a fastq file for analysis.
+Sometimes errors can occur when preparing a `.fastq` file for analysis.
 This can cause problems in down stream processing.
-[Seqkit](https://github.com/shenwei356/seqkit) is designed to help identify errors and salvage broken fastq files.
+[Seqkit](https://github.com/shenwei356/seqkit) is designed to help identify errors and salvage broken `.fastq` files.

 If not installed, Seqkit can be installed in your conda environment by: